New York Sportsbooks

 New York's highest court has ruled that Daily Fantasy Sports (DFS) are games of skill rather than games of chance, making them legal under state law.

-The New York State Court of Appeals in March 2022 reversed two lower court decisions that found DFS were games of skill — thus in violation of a constitutional provision that prohibits gambling outside of state lotteries, horse racing and charitable bingo games.
+Last March, the New York State Court of Appeals reversed two lower court decisions that found DFS were games of skill — thus in violation of a constitutional provision that prohibits gambling outside of state lotteries, horse racing and charitable bingo games.

 “This is the end of the road for debate against DFS in New York,” said Daniel Wallach, founder of Wallach Legal LLC, a law firm focused on sports wagering and gaming law.